 San Francisco Department of Environment (SF Environment) researches products that are in the Green Purchasing Priorities List (formerly called the Targeted Product Category List).
 These priorities are mandated by the Precautionary Purchasing Ordinance (Environment Code, Ch.
 2) and by Executive Directive 08-02.
 Priorities are updated every three years with input from City departments and the public.

-Performance: Does the product work well?
+- High Performance: Does the product work well?
 Is it durable?
 Does it make efficient use of resources?

-Impact: Does the product have impacts on the environment, worker health, or public health?
+- Minimum Impact: Does the product have impacts on the environment, worker health, or public health?

-Cost: Considering all the alternatives - and the full life cycle of the product - is it cost-effective?
+- Low Cost: Considering all the alternatives - and the full life cycle of the product - is it cost-effective?

 - Existing literature: Alternatives analyses, life cycle assessments (LCAs), risk assessments by regulators, weight-of-evidence determinations, purchasing guidelines, scientific review papers or other resources that have already been developed.
 If these are inadequate, SF Environment sometimes conducts its own alternatives analyses.

-- Surveys current products used by the City.
+- Current products used by the City.